mParticle/docs/src/pages/guides/data-master/index.md

 ### FAQ

+#### What do valid events look like on the developer side?

+If you're looking for an example of how to implement events that conform to your data plan, download your data plan and [check out this tool](https://mparticle.github.io/data-planning-snippets/).
+This tool will show you how to create a valid event for every point in your data plan and in any of our SDKs.

 #### How are expectations validated?

 Each Data Point is composed of two key elements, a "criteria" used to match the Data Point within an incoming data stream, and "schema" that is used to validate the contents of the Data Point: